tinkernerd/TinkerAvDocs/Notes/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0119 Certification  air carriers and commercial operators.md

 \(i\) The name and address of each stockholder who owns 5 percent or more of the total voting stock of the corporation, and if that stockholder is not the sole beneficial owner of the stock, the name and address of each beneficial owner.
 An individual is considered to own the stock owned, directly or indirectly, by or for his or her spouse, children, grandchildren, or parents.

-\(ii\) The name and address of each director and each officer and each person employed or who will be employed in a management position described in [[#§119.65 Management personnel required for operations conducted under Volume 3/G Air carriers and operators for compensation or hire certification and operations/0121 Operating requirements domestic, flag, and supplemental operations.md part 121 of this chapter .|§119.65]] and 119.69, as applicable.
+\(ii\) The name and address of each director and each officer and each person employed or who will be employed in a management position described in [[#§119.65 Management personnel required for operations conducted under 0121 Operating requirements domestic, flag, and supplemental operations part 121 of this chapter .|§119.65]] and 119.69, as applicable.

 \(iii\) The name and address of each person directly or indirectly controlling or controlled by the applicant and each person under direct or indirect control with the applicant.